-The 32nd AWAC was held in November 2012, giving another 30 participants the opportunity to develop and test their sensory evaluation performance (959 participants have undertaken the course since its inception).
-This was the twentieth course presented under a four-day format, which includes approximately 40 hours of activities over the four days, and ten leading wine show judges, journalists and winemakers assisted in the presentation of the course.
-A copy of the program from the 32nd course can be found here.
+The AWAC course is presented under a four-day format, which includes approximately 40 hours of activities over the four days, and twelve leading wine show judges, journalists and winemakers who assist in the presentation of the course.

 - Improving participants’ sensory skills